tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/03-database.md

 ## Models

 A common use case in many applications is to represent persisted data as objects within your codebase.
 This is where model classes come in.
 Tempest tries to decouple models as best as possible from the database, so any object with public typed properties can represent a model.

-These objects don't have to implement any interface, they should be plain-old PHP objects:
+These objects don't have to implement any interface—they may be plain-old PHP objects:

 ```php app/Book.php
 use Tempest\Validation\Rules\Length;